Applied Positive Psychology

 By the end of the semester you will be able to:

-• Critically reflect on the value of the theories and different interventions on both personal development as well as for professional practice;
+- critically reflect on the value of the theories and different interventions for both personal development and professional practice.

-• Develop and implement an intervention based upon the knowledge of Positive Psychology for a specific group, organization or community.
+- develop and implement an intervention based upon the knowledge of Positive Psychology for a specific group, organisation or community.

 Curriculum